Resume Bullet Points or Paragraphs?

 Are there exceptions to the rule?

-While we advocate using bullet points for the Career Summary part of your resume, one section where paragraphs are normal and expected is the Professional Profile (also called the Summary).
-Here, your elevator pitch, showing you as a perfect match for the role, can be presented as a 3-4 sentence paragraph.
-It’s still important to keep this section succinct and punchy, but it’s considered resume writing best practice to present it as a short paragraph.
+While we advocate using resume bullet points for the Career Summary part of your resume, one section where paragraphs are normal and expected is the Professional Profile (also called the Summary).
+Here, your elevator pitch, showing you as a perfect match for the role, can be presented as a three to four-sentence paragraph.
+It’s still important to keep this section succinct and punchy, but it’s considered a resume writing best practice to present it as a short paragraph.
 Here’s an example of a Professional Profile written in paragraph form:

 How many bullet points should you have on a resume?
-We advise around 4-6 per role.
+We advise around four to six per role.
 If you have a lot of information, create a master resume with all the bullets you can think of, then tailor the resume to individual jobs by deleting any that aren’t relevant to each specific application.

 Start with a strong power verb